 07.05.xx Regulatory Compliance

+.

 F. Policy Retention and Access.
-The Campus Designee will be responsible for maintaining a file of all original policies signed by the President.
+The Campus Designee will be responsible for maintaining a file of all original policies, along with the Policy Tracking Form.
 UAH policies will be made available to all students, faculty and staff through the UAH Policy web page.

-Review The Office of the President is responsible for the review of this policy every five years (or whenever circumstances require).
+Review The Office of the President is responsible for the review of this policy every five (5) years (or whenever circumstances require).

-Approval

-_________________________________________________________

-University Counsel Date

-_________________________________________________________

-Campus Designee Date

-_________________________________________________________

-Provost and Executive Vice President for Date

-Academic Affairs

-__________________________________________________________

-Vice President for Finance and Administration Date

-_________________________________________________________

-Vice President for University Advancement Date

-_________________________________________________________

-Vice President for Diversity, Equity, and Inclusion Date

-_________________________________________________________

-Vice President for Research and Economic Development Date

-_________________________________________________________

-Vice President for Student Affairs Date

-APPROVED:

-_________________________________________________________

-President Date